neurostuff/compose-docs/docs/tutorial/manual.md

 A key goal of the Extraction phase, is to add Annotations that can help us distinguish Analyses, and include/exclude specific Analyses from a meta-analysis.
 Annotations are simply columns of data with a value for all Analyses within a StudySet.

 Annotations can be explained as a way to categorize analyses within each study.
 For example, they can be categorized by task (e.g., Stroop, N-back, etc.), by modality (e.g., fMRI, PET, etc.), or by any other category that you want to use to filter the analyses.
+See the [Glossary entry on Annotations](/guide/glossary#annotation) for additional background.

 :::tip
 By default, a single Annotation called "included" is created, which includes all Analyses.